 There are no reviews for the SEGA 32X release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

-|Gameplay||How well the game mechanics work (player controls, game action, interface, etc.)||3.0|
+|Gameplay||How well the game mechanics work and the game plays.||3.4|

-|Personal Slant||How much you personally like the game, regardless of other attributes||3.2|
+|Personal Slant||A personal rating of the game, regardless of other attributes||3.6|

-|Sound / Music||The quality of the sound effects and/or music composition||3.2|
+|Sound / Music||The quality of the sound effects and/or music composition||3.6|

 Critic ReviewsMobyRanks are listed below.
 You can read here for more information about MobyRank.

 If you feel up for the challenge and enjoy engaging in complex and rather epic strategy games, Sangokushi IV may be right up your alley… IF you’re fluent in Japanese, that is!
 The high number of stats, hundreds of character and city names, random encounters and a very complex, though atmospheric, diplomacy and intrigue system makes the game completely unplayable if you can’t understand the language.
 Shelling out around $200 for a used copy of the game may only be advisable if you’re a hardcore collector aiming for owning every single 32X game in existence.
 If you want to play the game, you’re better served picking up any of the other releases instead.
 Luckily, Sega fans can grab the Saturn or Dreamcast versions, which have been completely translated into English and also offer three additional scenarios.